Aramco trades below IPO price for first time, after OPEC pact unravels

-DUBAI (Reuters) - Shares of Saudi state oil company Aramco (2222.SE) fell below their initial public offering (IPO) price on Sunday for the first time since they began trading in December after the OPEC oil supply cut pact with Russia fell apart on Friday.
+DUBAI (Reuters) - Shares of Saudi state oil company Aramco 2222.SE fell below their initial public offering (IPO) price on Sunday for the first time since they began trading in December after the OPEC oil supply cut pact with Russia fell apart on Friday.

 Aramco shares were trading at 31.10 riyals ($8.29) at 0724 GMT, down 5.8%, and below the IPO price of 32 riyals.